Comeback (sports): Playoffs

-In National Hockey League series play, four teams have won a series after being down 3-0.
-The 1942 Toronto Maple Leafs were the first to do so, the first and only team to win a Stanley Cup Final after being down 3-0.
-The other 3-0 comebacks were completed by the 1975 New York Islanders, the 2010 Philadelphia Flyers, and the 2014 Los Angeles Kings.
+In National Hockey League series play, four teams have won a series after being down 3–0.
+The 1942 Toronto Maple Leafs were the first to do so, the first and only team to win a Stanley Cup Final after being down 3–0.
+The other 3–0 comebacks were completed by the 1975 New York Islanders, the 2010 Philadelphia Flyers, and the 2014 Los Angeles Kings.
 After being down three games in their series against the San Jose Sharks, the Kings rallied and won the next four.
 This momentum seemingly carried them in the remainder of their series, culminating with their winning the Stanley Cup.

 Motorsport

 In the 1985 Winston 500, Bill Elliott's car suffered a broken oil fitting and nearly went two laps off of the pace.
 Elliott was able to make up the near two lap difference without the aid of a caution flag or the draft, winning the race by over a second.

 In the 1995 Indianapolis 500, Jacques Villeneuve overtook the pace car by mistake and was penalized with two laps, but recovered and won the race.

 During the 2011 Canadian Grand Prix, Jenson Button fell to last place on lap 37 after a collision during a torrential downpour.
 Over the following 33 laps, Button managed to climb through the field in a recovery drive that culminated in his catching up to the leader, Sebastian Vettel and after an error, Button overtook him on the last lap to win.

 Sebastian Vettel won the 2012 Formula One World Championship at Brazil by recovering from a spin on lap 1 to finish 6th and secure the title.

 Sergio Pérez was due to retire at the conclusion of the 2020 Formula One World Championship as he was without a contract, and having raced 190 times, he had never claimed a win.
 After a first lap collision that saw him in last place, the Mexican driver clawed his way through the field to take first place, scoring his first ever win and (in part) securing a new contract with Red Bull Racing for 2021.
 At 190 races, Perez broke the record for the longest career without a win.

 In the 2021 São Paulo Grand Prix, Lewis Hamilton was Disqualified from qualifying, and sent to the back of the grid.
-During the sprint, he would catch up to 5th place, however would receive a 5 place grid penalty and started the race in 10th, over the next 71 laps, he would catch up to Max Verstapen, the race leader, before overtaking him at lap 57, to take home his 101st win and his 3rd at the Brazilian Grand Prix.
+During the sprint, he would catch up to 5th place, however would receive a 5 place grid penalty and started the race in 10th, over the next 71 laps, he would catch up to Max Verstappen, the race leader, before overtaking him at lap 57, to take home his 101st win and his 3rd at the Brazilian Grand Prix.